 This document will cover the simple steps of replacing your traditional antivirus (AV) vendor with CrowdStrike.

-Falcon’s versatility as an AV, EDR or Intelligence product makes it a perfect solution to install with other security technologies.
-For example, if you have an existing AV solution in place and would like to add Falcon Insight or Falcon Intel, it can easily be installed to provided those important layers.
+Falcon’s versatility as an next-gen antivirus (NGAV), endpoint detection and response (EDR) or cyber threat intelligence product makes it a perfect solution to install with other security technologies.
+For example, if you have an existing AV solution in place and would like to add Falcon Insight or Falcon X, it can easily be installed to provided those important layers.

 However, it is not recommended to install CrowdStrike Falcon in prevention or blocking mode simultaneous with other AV solutions also in blocking mode.